ahmadawais/hacktoberfest/README.md

 git remote set-url origin <URL>
 ```

-## Get list of all remote references
+## Get a list of all remote references
 ```sh
 git remote
 ```